weise25/PocketFlow-PHP/README.md

 3.  **Shared Store**: A `SharedStore` object passed through the entire flow for inter-node communication.

 From these three primitives you build every design pattern: Agent, Workflow, RAG, Map-Reduce, Multi-Agent, and more.

 ## Quick Start

-Build your own app in 60 seconds using the template:
+Build your own app in 60 seconds using the [Template](https://github.com/weise25/pocketflow-php-template):

 ```bash
 git clone https://github.com/weise25/pocketflow-php-template.git my-app